 Offering the ability to create virtual ‘safe zones’ using the companion Link AKC app, the device will track your dog and send you alerts whenever he or she leaves your designated zone.

 As well as offering some of the more traditional pet tracking smarts, the Link AKC also features a sound which can be used as a training aid for your dog, while the collar itself includes an LED for illuminating nighttime walks.Learn more about Link AKC here

 If you’re after a smart pet collar that covers a wide range of bases for a connected pet tracking solution, then the latest device by smart pet brand Scollar is an excellent choice.

 In terms of smart features, Scollar offers tracking and perimeter fencing (buzzing the device if your pet goes somewhere he shouldn’t), as well as the ability to open certain electronic pet doors using a built-in radio frequency chip.
-Scollar is also able to monitor ambient temperature and send an alert if you’re pet is at risk from excess cold or heat.
+Scollar is also able to monitor ambient temperature and sends an alert if your pet is at risk from excess cold or heat.

 Utilizing Bluetooth BLE and WiFi, Scollar operates without monthly fees.

 A standalone device that simply clips onto your existing collar (with at least 1-inch of width), the Whistle 3 brings GPS smart tracking technology to your dog or cat’s wardrobe so you can pull real-time location data as well as setting up geofencing and alerts if your pet strays outside of the designated zone.

 While currently only available within the mainland US, the Whistle 3 offers advanced GPS tracking on a subscription basis to pinpoint the location and let you know wherever your animal ends up.

 Closer to home, if your pet leaves the perimeter you’ve set up, the system utilizes WiFi to alert you to the event within the app or via SMS or email.